Oil spill: Largest oil spills

-Crude oil and refined fuel spills from tanker ship accidents have damaged vulnerable ecosystems in Alaska, the Gulf of Mexico, the Galapagos Islands, France, the Sundarbans, Ogoniland, and many other places.
-The quantity of oil spilled during accidents has ranged from a few hundred tons to several hundred thousand tons (e.g., Deepwater Horizon Oil Spill, Atlantic Empress, Amoco Cadiz), but volume is a limited measure of damage or impact.
+Crude oil and refined fuel spills from tanker ship accidents have damaged vulnerable ecosystems in Alaska, the Gulf of Mexico, the Galapagos Islands, France, the Sundarbans and many other places.
+The quantity of oil spilled during accidents has ranged from a few hundred tons to several hundred thousand tons (e.g., Deepwater Horizon oil spill, Atlantic Empress, Amoco Cadiz), but volume is a limited measure of damage or impact.
 Smaller spills have already proven to have a great impact on ecosystems, such as the Exxon Valdez oil spill because of the remoteness of the site or the difficulty of an emergency environmental response.

-Oil spills in the Niger Delta are among the worst on the planet.
+Oil spills in the Niger Delta are among the worst on the planet and is often used as an example of ecocide.
 Between 1970 and 2000, there were over 7,000 spills.
 Between 1956 and 2006, up to 1.5 million tons of oil were spilled in the Niger Delta.

 Oil spills at sea are generally much more damaging than those on land, since they can spread for hundreds of nautical miles in a thin oil slick which can cover beaches with a thin coating of oil.
 These can kill seabirds, mammals, shellfish and other organisms they coat.
 Oil spills on land are more readily containable if a makeshift earth dam can be rapidly bulldozed around the spill site before most of the oil escapes, and land animals can avoid the oil more easily.

+The economic impact of oil spills

+Oil spills can have devastating environmental impacts; however, they often have equally detrimental economic consequences.
+These disasters do not only pose immediate threats to marine ecosystems, but also leave lasting impacts on local and regional economies.
+This section will explore the multifaceted economic repercussions of oil spills, specifically considering: the decline in tourism, the reduction in fishing, and the impact on port activity.